mikespook/gorbac/README.md

 [Version 1](https://github.com/mikespook/gorbac/tree/v1.dev) is the original design which will only be mantained to fix bugs.

-[Version 2](https://github.com/mikespook/gorbac/tree/v2.dev) is the new design which will be continually mantained with a stable API.
+[Version 2](https://github.com/mikespook/gorbac/tree/v2.dev) is the new design which will only be mantained to fix bugs.

 and the developing branch is

-[The master branch](https://github.com/mikespook/gorbac) will be under development with a new API and can be changed without notice.
+[The master branch](https://github.com/mikespook/gorbac) will be under development with generic and can be changed without notice.

 Install